< Oldest Shrine Photos >

 The origins of the shrine date back to the early Spanish colonial period in the 16th century.
 Spanish settlers brought their Catholic faith to the New World and they built the shrine.
 The devotion to Our Lady of La Leche began in Spain, where she was venerated as a protector of mothers and children.
 The site focuses on Mary nursing the infant Jesus.

 The National Shrine of Our Lady of La Leche was established in 1609, making it the first Marian shrine in the United States.
 Previously, the first Mass on North American soil was celebrated at the same site on September 8, 1565.
+This first Mass in the United States was celebrated in 1565 by Father Francisco López de Mendoza Grajales, marking the beginning of Catholicism in the region.

 Over the centuries, the Catholic shrine has been a popular site for prayer, pilgrimage, and reflection, especially for those seeking assistance with fertility, pregnancy, and motherhood.
+It is a significant religious and cultural landmark in St. Augustine, Florida.

 In 2019 the National Shrine of Our Lady of La Leche was elevated to National Shrine status by U.S. Conference of Catholic Bishops.
 In 2021, the shrine was designated a National Shrine by the United States Conference of Catholic Bishops, further highlighting its importance in the Catholic faith and its role in American religious history.

 Some notable features of the site are mall Spanish colonial chapel the historic cemetery, Great Cross (208 feet tall), Mission grounds, museum, gardens and grounds and Statue of Our Lady of La Leche.
-Today, it continues to be a place of solace and a testament to the enduring devotion to Our Lady of La Leche.
-The site still holds regular masses and special services.

 * DISCLAIMER: This website contains affiliate links.
 If you make a purchase after clicking a link, we may receive a commission at no cost to you.